weldr/welder-deployment/README.md

 ### build and build-local

-`make build` will checkout the latest version of bdcs, bdcs-api-rs and welder-web from github and rebuild the `weld/*` images. ssh access to github must be setup for this to work.
+`make build` will checkout the latest version of bdcs, bdcs-api and welder-web from github and rebuild the `weld/*` images. ssh access to github must be setup for this to work.

-Alternatively, if the projects already exist at ../bdcs, ../bdcs-api-rs, ../welder-web, you can use `make build-local` and those repos will be cloned and used for the build.
+Alternatively, if the projects already exist at ../bdcs, ../bdcs-api, ../welder-web, you can use `make build-local` and those repos will be cloned and used for the build.
 The current branch is used, so this can be useful for development before pushing to github.
 Note that these are checkouts so